 Connecting Streamsheets to Industrial Machinery via MQTT

-To connect the machinery and the Streamsheet server a MQTT Broker (www.mosquitto.org) is used.
+To connect the machinery and the Streamsheet server an MQTT Broker (www.mosquitto.org) is used.

-In order to visualize the machinery I have installed a factory simulation program called FactoryIO (www.factoryio.com).
-This easy-to-use program allows to build virtual industrial machinery in a 3D environment including sensors and actuators that operate in real-time.
+In order to visualize the machinery, I have installed a factory simulation program called FactoryIO (www.factoryio.com).
+This easy-to-use program allows building virtual industrial machinery in a 3D environment including sensors and actuators that operate in real-time.

 To make FactoryIO compatible with MQTT I am using a special gateway for FactoryIO that Cedalo has developed.
 It converts the internal memory map of FactoryIO into a simple JSON payload and publishes the payload on a MQTT broker at a high-speed frequency.

-At the same time the MQTT gateway is also able to subscribe to a MQTT topic and receive JSON based payloads to control the actuators (e.g. Pusher 1 to 4) on the machinery.
+At the same time, the MQTT gateway is also able to subscribe to an MQTT topic and receive JSON-based payloads to control the actuators (e.g. Pusher 1 to 4) on the machinery.

-In the following video you can see how the Streamsheet is build from the ground up.
+In the following video, you can see how we build Streamsheets from the ground up.
 It is very much recommended that you view the video in full screen mode.